evgenyneu/JsonSwiftson/README.md

 let mapper = JsonSwiftson(json: "{ \"name\": \"Michael\" }")
 ```

-3) Call `map` or `mapArrayOfObjects` methods.
+3) Call `map` method.
 The type of the JSON value is inferred from the context.

 ```Swift
 let name: String? = mapper["name"].map()